 Inter UKWMO Group Radio

-Here is a mast with a number of Six element yagi aerials exactly like those used on UKWMO links.
-The aerials are either mounted with their elements horizontal or vertical.
+The aerials are either mounted with their elements (rods) in a horizontal or vertical direction.
 Aerials at each end of the link will have the same element polarisation.
 An aerial of the opposite polarisation only receives a weak signal.
-This can be exploited to allow the same radio frequency to be used in the order of fifty miles away if the polarisation is different.
+This can be exploited to allow the same radio frequency to be reused in the order of fifty miles away if the element polarisation is different.

 UKWMO VHF Link Details and Frequencies